Dirty Projectors: Five EPs (2020)

 In 2020, the band announced that it would release five EPs throughout the year, with Longstreth noting: "For me, this cycle of EPs is about growth, transition, liminal space, shifting identity.
 Allen Ginsberg had a phrase, 'first thought, best thought,' to talk about a particular kind of writing — not automatic writing exactly, but quick, spontaneous, trusting.
 For me, these songs are about rediscovering that place, after the stereo ouroboros of the Ivo Shandor [Studio] era (Dirty Projectors & Lamp Lit Prose).
 And I think for us — Felicia, Maia, Kristin, Mike and me — it’s about finding it for the first time: playing, writing, learning together as a new band."

 The first EP, Windows Open was released on March 27, 2020.
 The EP featured lead vocals and writing from Friedman with writing, production, and mixing handled by Longstreth.
 Oliver Hill from Vagabon added string arrangements to the release.
 The second EP, Flight Tower, appeared in May.
 It featured lead vocals from Douglass, and was preceded by the single, "Lose Your Love".
 Outlets like Pitchfork praised Douglass' smooth, cool idiosyncratic vocal contributions.
 Early September the Bossa Nova inspired Super João appeared.
 This was followed by the Earth Crisis EP in October, which featured lead vocals from Slipp and arrangements for string quartet and wind quintet by Longstreth.
 The recordings of these arrangements, which provide the backbone of the EP's sound, were initially made with Chris Taylor in 2008 as orchestral reinterpretations of 2007's Rise Above, and then re-sampled by Longstreth in the production of Earth Crisis.
 The EP was accompanied by a short film directed by Isaiah Saxon.
 The final installment entitled Ring Road, featuring all five members, was released in November.
 The record company compiled all five as the 20-track album 5EPs.

 Musical style

+According to Wyndham Wyeth of Paste Magazine, "Dirty Projectors have a history of creating delightfully grandiose records full of complex, sprawling arrangements and bizarre concepts."

-Dirty Projectors have been described musically as an indie rock, art pop, indie pop, progressive pop and chamber pop group.
+Dirty Projectors have been described musically as an indie rock, art pop, indie pop, prog pop and chamber pop group.